Cerner EHR vs Epic EHR: An Actionable Comparison

-Both EHR substantial solutions offer their own unique sets of functionalities.
-Cerner caters to small practices and owns a percentage of the market share of hospitals with almost 10-25 beds.
-Whereas, Epic caters to large hospitals, but is also struggling to attract small medical practices.
-Let’s dig deep into how these EHRs differ from each other.
+Both EHR solutions offer their own unique sets of functionalities.
+Cerner caters to small practices and hospitals with 10-25 beds.
+Epic, on the other hand, caters to larger medical facilities (although the vendor is attempting to net smaller practices).

-A good EHR system must be able to integrate with other systems and software in order to exchange and make use of information.
+A good EHR system must be able to integrate with other systems in order to exchange and make use of information.

-Cerner EHR has built-in interoperability capabilities to help users exchange information across healthcare IT systems.
+Cerner EHR has built-in interoperability features to help users exchange information across healthcare IT systems.

-Cerner has three platforms to make integration possible with external systems.
-This makes connecting with operational, financial and clinical data easier.
-The EHR solution is now struggling to make application program interfaces that will increase integration with third-party vendors for better healthcare services.
+Specifically, Cerner hosts three platforms to make integration possible with external systems.
+This makes connecting with operational, financial, and clinical data easier.
+The EHR solution is now attempting to develop application program interfaces (APIs) that will facilitate integration with third-party vendors for the provision of more holistic services.

-Cerner offers a longitudinal patient record that enables clients to access a sorted out, organized perspective on numerous sources of clinical information to ensure better patient care.
-In addition to that, Cerner has set “interoperability” as its core initiative as it is a founding member of the CommonWell Health Alliance, a non-profit and independent organization working towards the development and deploying of interoperability solutions.
+Cerner offers a longitudinal patient record that enables clients to access a sorted, organized perspective on numerous sources of clinical information for comprehensive, one-snap, assessments.
+The vendor has set ‘interoperability’ as its platform’s core feature on account of being a founding member of the CommonWell Health Alliance, a non-profit and independent organization working towards the development and deployment of interoperability solutions.

-Epic EHR has received criticism for lack of integrations as it offers less interoperability compared with its competitors.
-Epic has been avoiding to join marketplace collaborations that claim to work towards interoperability, such as the CommonWell Health Alliance.
-Although the EHR provider is making efforts to improve in this regard.
+Epic EHR has received criticism for its lack of integrations as it offers less interoperability compared to its competitors.
+The vendor, on a different note from Cerner, has traditionally avoided entering into marketplace collaborations that claim to work towards integration (such as the CommonWell Health Alliance).
+For the past several months, however, it has been making efforts to improve on this front.